 That evening, Turnus decides to fight Aeneas one-on-one for Lavinia and the kingdom.
 Unfortunately, the next day, when they are about to fight their duel, the nymph Juturna (Turnus's sister) provokes one of the Italians to throw a spear at the Trojans, starting a new battle.
 After much fighting, Aeneas finally comes head-to-head with Turnus and wounds him with his spear.
 As Turnus begs for mercy, Aeneas considers sparing him – until he sees that Turnus is wearing a belt he stole from Pallas.
 Enraged, Aeneas kills Turnus with his sword.

-A potentially valuable source of help is `Aeneid: Text and Resources', part of the `Virgil Project' section on the University of Pennsylvania site.
+Another potentially valuable source of help is `Aeneid: Text and Resources', part of the `Virgil Project' section on the University of Pennsylvania site.
 This is supposed to include a complete text of the Aeneid with glosses and syntactical information hyper-linked to each word, plus a number of commentaries and translations.
 However, this was still incomplete in summer 2013.

 The documents below are: 1.
 A Powerpoint presentation on VIRGIL AND THE AENEID(this is in three sections because of restrictions on uploads) 2.
 The prescribed text itself with macrons and English summaries of each section 3.
 A Powerpoint on the Trojan War and Aeneas.
 5. A summary of the plot of the Aeneid in the form of a spoof Facebook page.
 6. A selection of illustrations of the story, in particular the departure from Troy, in ancient and later artworks (a PDF file designed by a teacher to accompany the Oxford Latin Course)